 Excellence in Care

 A map can be made with a snapshot of the current atmosphere "AS IS".
-Then, a team meeting can occur to do this Design way that is shown above.
+Then, a team meeting can occur to Design Approach Standards at all the touchpoints.

 You can also do an Employee Experience side to make sure these words flourish within your organization culture.